kaicong12/RAGGeneration/README.md

      pip install -r requirements.txt
      ```

+4. **Change SQL Database Credentials**: modify the .env file in root and change the SQL database credentials

-4. **Start the Application**: From the root of the repository, start the application using the following command:
+5. **Start the Application**: From the root of the repository, start the application using the following command:
    ```bash
    uvicorn main:app --reload
    ```